 It's difficult to beat University of Wisconsin - Madison if you wish to study Animal Science.
 Graduates from the animal science major at University of Wisconsin - Madison get 7.5% above the average graduate in this field.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

 It's hard to beat Michigan State University if you want to pursue Animal Science as a major.
-Students who graduate from the animal science program make around $33,242 in their early career salary and $54,233 in their mid-career salary.
+Grads of the animal science program report average early career earnings of $33,242 and mid-career earnings of $54,233.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

 Purdue University - Main Campus is a wonderful decision for students pursuing an Animal Science degree.
 In addition to its bachelor's programs, Purdue University - Main Campus offers graduate degrees in Animal Science.
-The neighborhood of West Lafayette, Indiana, is satisfactory for learners who desire a quiet, suburban area.
+Based in West Lafayette, Indiana, this university is best suited for students who prosper in a city atmosphere.

 It's hard to beat Ohio State University - Main Campus if you wish to pursue Animal Science as a major.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Animal Science.
 Positioned in Columbus, Ohio, this university is best suited for students who flourish in an urban atmosphere.